aboussofara/testing-microservices-workshop/README.md

 * On an active ssh session bring up the three services using docker-compose:
 * `cd ~/topics/start/03-contract-testing`
 * `cd ~/topics/start/03-contract-testing/shop`
-* In your text editor, take a look at `test.integration.js` and familiarize yourself with how we are using pact to mock our providers.
+* In your text editor, take a look at `test.service.js` and familiarize yourself with how we are using pact to mock our providers.

 Exercise
 --------
-* On the SSH session, try to run the service tests by `npm run integration`
+* On the SSH session, try to run the service tests by `npm run service-test`
 * Try to make the test pass with proper mocks in place.
 * Restart the apps:
 * Stop the docker-compose session by `cmd + c` or `ctrl + c` if it is running on a session window